 The distinctive aspect of this programme lies in how you plan and execute your Master’s Project.
 You can complement it with project work, repertoire studies, elective subjects and external practice in the music community, among other things.
-The course Music in Perspective will help you to acquire important knowledge and experience through critical reflection on your role as a performing musician in society.
+The course Music in Perspective will help you acquire important knowledge and experience through critical reflection on your role as a performing musician in society.

-Performing artist at a high level
+Performing artists at a high level

 This programme is a good choice for you if you have a sound professional foundation and are strongly motivated to develop further as a performing artist at a high level.
 This programme will enable you to become an active, reflective and inquisitive artist.

 In the Master’s programme in performance, you will encounter other dedicated students and outstanding professors from Norway and abroad.
 You will have a precious opportunity to pursue in-depth study, and as a student, you are the focus of the teaching activities.
 You will also participate in a collaborative and dynamic learning environment in an inclusive social community.